Secondary Suites & Laneway Houses

 - Standard setbacks and lot coverage restrictions apply.

 - Utility connection fees may apply and separate servicing billing (water and sewer) will commence.
-In most cases, a secondary unit receives a 75% discount on water and sewer, provided that it is not used as a short-term rental.
+In most cases, a secondary unit or a laneway house receives a 75% discount on water and sewer, provided that it is not used as a short-term rental.

 Other requirements apply.
 Please contact Development Services.
 Note: this is a reference page only.
 It is an applicant’s responsibility to refer to the applicable bylaws and other regulations.
 Technical and design requirements are subject to change.
 Each application is reviewed by an interdepartmental staff team on a case-by-case basis.